-Dr Ric Allsopp is Associate Faculty for Reimagining Performance Practice, and co-wrote the course with Tim Bolton.
+Dr Ric Allsopp is Associate Faculty for Reimagining Performance Practice.

 Most recently he edited Blind Spot: Staring Down the Void with the artist Karen Kipphoff for the Norwegian Theatre Academy (PR Books, 2020) and Our Gruesome Cultural Heritage: Reframing Memory with the scenographer Serge von Arx, (NTA, 2021).

 Neil and Simone have been a partnership since 2006, and make work that moves between dance, visual art and theatre.Read More

 Neil Callaghan was a Theatre student at Dartington in the early 2000’s and has been working in theatre and dance across Europe ever since.